 Antidepressants are used by roughly one in nine Americans in the U.S., according to recent data from the Center for Disease Control (CDC).
 Most antidepressants aren’t as addictive as opioids and benzodiazepines, but long-term use of these drugs has been linked to higher rates of physical dependence and addiction.
-Fortunately, antidepressant addiction treatments are available to help you overcome dependence, and lower your risk for an antidepressant overdose death.
+Fortunately, antidepressant addiction treatments are available to help you overcome dependence, and lower your risk for antidepressant overdose death.

 Here’s what you need to know about the risks surrounding antidepressant drug abuse, and what you can do to safely overcome your addiction.